lokingdav/libjodi/README.md

-# cpex
+# jodi
-Library for Control Plan Extension (CPeX is pronounced as "spec")
+Library for Control Plan Extension (Jodi is pronounced as "spec")

 ## Dependencies
 - Curl